 A more efficient hiring process begins with a review of current methods to identify bottlenecks and roadblocks.
 Common issues include a poorly defined hiring roadmap, unclear job descriptions, and cumbersome manual processes.

-If your organization wants to hire global talent quickly, follow these five methods to improve the pre-employment process:
+Want to hire global talent more efficiently?
+Here are five proven methods to streamline your pre-employment process:

 Establish an employer brand

-Branding isn’t only for reaching customers.
-Companies must also establish an employer brand that attracts eager candidates—even those who aren’t actively searching for a new job.
+Branding isn't only for reaching customers.
+You also need an employer brand that attracts eager candidates—even those who aren't actively job hunting.

 Provide detailed job descriptions